jcurry/ZenPacks.skills1st.TroubleTicket/README.rst

     * Zenoss Versions Supported: 3.x NB.
 This will NOT work on 4.x
     * External Dependencies: ssh must be installed and tested between Zenoss and Trouble Ticket system.
     * ZenPack Dependencies: None
-    * Installation Notes: zenhub must be restart after installing this ZenPack and zentt must be started.
+    * Installation Notes: zenhub and zopectl must be restart after installing this ZenPack and zentt must be started.
     * Configuration:

 Download